 Indoor and outdoor propane space heaters both produce warmth for individual spaces by radiating heat from a propane flame.
 The difference between indoor and outdoor space heaters is that indoor models have vents and safety mechanisms to prevent the accumulation of combustion byproducts inside an enclosed space.

 If you’ve dedicated part of your garage to a woodworking shop or other type of hobby center, a propane space heater is a fantastic way to keep it warm and cozy without going through the expense of insulating the entire garage and adding piping from your home’s central heating system.
 Propane heaters are a particularly great option because they’re much less expensive to operate than electric garage heaters.

-Vented propane space heaters are easy to install, incredible efficient and extremely safe.
+Vented propane space heaters are easy to install, incredibly efficient, and extremely safe.
 They also burn cleaner, with fewer emissions created compared to electric and fuel oil space heaters.

-Before deciding which propane gas heater to buy, do a comparison in terms of heat capacity, efficiency, installation and operating costs.
+Before deciding which propane gas heater to buy, make a comparison in terms of heat capacity, efficiency, installation, and operating costs.

-Used properly, indoor propane heaters are safe.
+Appropriately used, indoor propane heaters are incredibly safe.
 Here are just a few tips to make sure you are using your propane indoor heater safely:

-- Carefully read manufacturer’s instructions before using your propane indoor space heater.
+- Carefully read the manufacturer’s instructions before using your propane indoor space heater.

 - Never place anything on top of an indoor propane space heater.

-- If your propane indoor heater has a yellow or orange flame instead of a blue one, stop using it immediately because the has is not burning properly.
+- If your propane indoor heater has a yellow or orange flame instead of a blue one, stop using it immediately because that means its fuel is not burning correctly.
 Contact your New York propane service provider to fix the problem.